apache/arrow-site/powered_by.md

   natural language processing, and tabular tasks.
 Dataset objects are wrappers around Arrow Tables and memory-mapped from disk to support out-of-core parallel processing for machine learning workflows.
+* **[iceburst][53]:** A real-time data lake for monitoring and security built directly on top of Amazon S3.
+Our approach is simple: ingest the OpenTelemetry data in an S3 bucket as Parquet files in Iceberg table format and query them using DuckDB with milliseond retrieval and zero egress cost.
+  Parquet is converted to Arrow format in-memory enhancing both speed and efficiency.
 * **[InAccel][29]:** A machine learning acceleration framework which leverages FPGAs-as-a-service.
 InAccel supports dataframes backed by Apache Arrow to serve as input for our implemented ML algorithms.
 Those dataframes can be